 Thomas has been involved with NAPICU since 2007 and became an Executive member in 2011.
 He is a reviewer for the Journal of Psychiatric Intensive Care and led the first AIMS-PICU review in the country.
 Thomas was the programme lead for the release of the revised National Minimum Standards for PICU launched in 2014.

 Thomas’s areas of special interest are in service improvement and change management to enable increased efficiency, quality and performance within mental health and acute services.

 Thomas was the inaugural winner of the NHS South West Quality Champion / Innovator of the year 2014 and was a runner-up for the National NHS Quality Champion / Innovator of the year 2014.
-This was for extensive turnaround of clinical services and development of national standards.
+This was for an extensive turnaround of clinical services and development of national standards.
 He has recently been involved in the development of the NHS Long Term Plan and national investment planning for rehabilitation services in 2019.